Updated: May 2022

 Expect these numbers to change a bit over time.

-- The engine currently uses about 12 kB of flash space2.
+- The engine currently uses about 12 kB of flash space when compiled for a 16-bit device2.
 More features are being added, so consider that this number may go up.

 - A bytecode image has a fixed overhead of 32 B of ROM, including things like the built-in CRC, and then care has been taken to keep the bytecode small.